 In terms of investments and financial planning, these and other emotions could lead to decisions that adversely impact your portfolio in the long run.
 For example, the impulse to “follow the crowd” due to fear of missing out or to sell shares impulsively when stocks start trending down can destroy wealth permanently.
 Or people may badly harm their retirement planning, a process built to last decades, by reducing their equity allocations in response to a tumbling stock market.
 Insufficient allocations to long-term growth can be a disaster for retirement planning because it risks running out of money.

-When it comes to keeping money through financial planning and tax planning, and also growing money through good allocation of capital and wealth management, some of the biggest mistakes are created not just by overconfidence spurred by optimism, but by several kinds of psychological behaviors and natural but erroneous shortcuts taken by the human brain.
+Some of the biggest mistakes of keeping money through financial planning and tax planning and growing money through the good allocation of capital and wealth management are created by overconfidence spurred by optimism.
+Mistakes can also be created by several kinds of psychological behaviors and natural but erroneous shortcuts taken by the human brain.

 Here, there is good news and bad news.
 The good news is that research has taught us a lot about how and why people make these mistakes.
 That is, research has improved our understanding of these mistakes and really has made them unnecessary mistakes.